AMaze35/Just_Falafel/README.md

 “Just Falafel” is a dynamic and competitive multiplayer game set in the vibrant and historic backdrop of Egypt.
-Combining action-packed gameplay with a quirky twist, this game reimagines conflict as a chaotic yet thrilling battle over one of Egypt’s most beloved staples: falafel.
+Combining action-packed gameplay with a quirky twist, this game reimagines conflict as a chaotic yet thrilling battle over one of Egypt’s most beloved staples: Falafel.